TileDB-Inc/TileDB/doc/source/tutorials/fragments-consolidation.rst

 ===========================

-In this tutorial we will explain in more detail the concept of array fragments and introduce the feature of consolidation.
+In this tutorial we will explain in more detail the concept of array fragments and introduce the basics of consolidation.
 It is strongly recommended that you read the tutorials on writing dense and sparse arrays first.